Elesh-Norn/Blog/content/Refactoring_project_part_2.md

 I tried to keep the logic and the handling of numpy arrays from the original author as close as possible to the initial design.
 (It would have been much easier to dump all files in dataframe, select the data we want and plot them easily).

-I created so a new class called "Point", because i'm very imaginative with names.
+I created so a new class called **"Point"**, because i'm very imaginative with names.

 ~~~~
 class Point():